 - In a medium sized mixing bowl combine salt, rosemary, thyme, oregano, basil, bay leaf, black pepper, cayenne pepper, cumin and garlic powder.

 - Pat the surface of the lamb with a paper towel and cover thoroughly with olive oil.
-Fully coat with your dry run, ensuring there are no gaps.
-Tightly tie together with the kitchen twine.
+Fully coat with your dry rub, pressing in firmly and ensuring there are no gaps.

 Hungry For More?